COMCIFS/TopoCif/README.md

 ## Contributing

-Contributions are very welcome, both from powder diffraction experts and people with technical CIF knowledge.
+Contributions are very welcome, both from topology experts and people with technical CIF knowledge.
 Ways of contributing include:

 1. Raising an issue, including suggesting a new data name (see "Issues" tab above).